How to end password reuse on the web: Introduction

-Setting aside the debate of \textit{whether} to prevent password reuse, there are many technical issues that need to be addressed to make a framework like the one we propose palatable.
+There are many technical issues that need to be addressed to make a framework like the one we propose palatable.
 First, such a framework should not reduce the security of user accounts.
 Second, the framework should also not decay user privacy substantially, in the sense of divulging the websites at which a user has an account.
 Third, it is important that the protocol run between a \requesterTerm and \respondersTerm should scale well enough to ensure that it does not impose too much delay for setting a password at a website.
-As we will see, meeting these requirements is very challenging.

 Our framework addresses these challenges as follows.
 To minimize risk to user accounts, we design a protocol that enables the \requesterTerm to learn if a password chosen by a user is similar to one she set at a \responderTerm; neither side learns the password(s) the other input to the protocol, however, even by misbehaving.
-Our framework leverages this protocol, together with other mechanisms to compensate for leakage necessitated by the protocol's output, to ensure that account security and privacy is not diminished.
+Our framework leverages this protocol, together with other mechanisms to compensate for leakage necessitated by the protocol's output, to ensure that account security and privacy are not diminished.
 Among other properties, this framework ensures that the \respondersTerm remain hidden from the \requesterTerm and vice-versa.
+We verify using probabilistic model checking that the success rate of account takeover attempts is not materially changed by our framework for users who employ distinct passwords across websites.
 Scalability is met in our framework by carefully designing it to involve only a single round of interaction between the \requesterTerm and \respondersTerm.
 And, using observations about password reuse habits, we optimize our framework to detect similar password use with near-certainty while maximizing its scalability.